agarbar439/barber-appointment/readme.md

 ## 📌 Main Features
 👤 Customer

-✅ Book appointments by selecting a service, date, and time.
+✅ Book appointments by selecting a barberService, date, and time.

 ✅ Receive a confirmation email with links to confirm or cancel the appointment.

-✅ View available services.
+✅ View available barberServices.

 ## 🧑‍💼 Admin